AntonC9018/race/README.md

   Wherever I do serialize the model manager for a component, I tend to hook up the handlers at runtime, but otherwise, it's done in the editor.

-- I'm not sure about unhooking callbacks in `OnDisable()`.
+- I'm not unhooking some callbakcs in `OnDisable()`.
+This is a conscious decision.
-  Whether I keep them or remove them will depend on the future usage (whether some data is used or not in other scenes).
+  The reason I'm not doing it is because I intend these pieces to either always be used in conjuction, or disabled/destroyed all at once.
+They should never be disabled on individual basis.

 - I'm using `UnityEvents` to connect everything together.